I didn’t notice my mid-size sedan, Mercy B, being measured as I drove on Monday into the Charles Square Garage, but apparently it was.

-Sitting beneath the Charles Hotel, but apparently it was.
-The first certified green garage in Massachusetts employs nanoMAX(TM) technology, which assigns a lower parking fee to environmentally correct cars; of course, the garage also offers free electric-vehicle charging and bike parking.
+Sitting beneath the Charles Hotel in Cambridge, the first certified green garage in Massachusetts employs nanoMAX(TM) technology, which assigns a lower parking fee to environmentally correct cars.
+Of course, the garage also offers free electric-vehicle charging and bike parking.
 There’s also a complimentary Tire Inflation Station, but nothing on my dashboard indicated that my tires were soft.

 A cheerful host validated my parking ticket and showed me back to a simple dining room where a warm fire welcomed the two dozen or so foodies gathered for a meal prepared by The Food Lab: Better Home Cooking Through Science author Kenji Lopez-Alt and the restaurant’s Chef Tyler Kinnett, along with Executive Pastry Chef Brian Mercury, as part of Harvest’s 40th-anniversary celebration.

 Lunch started off promisingly with slow-roasted pumpkin soup, served with dots of yoghurt and smoked apple butter, a sultry side note to the savory fall starter.
 The chefs delivered on the pledge with spatchcock roast chicken with jus, accompanied by broccoli rabe and Delicata squash, radish & Brussels sprouts, and a green salad with mustard vinaigrette.
 But the star of the show was the Hasselbeck potato gratin, with its crunchy crust and tender underside.
 Dessert included vanilla cheesecake, chocolate almond cake, and Keylime custard.
 But my favorite was the cream puffs with malt mousse and Earl Grey caramel, the tea giving a surprising rich depth to the sweetness of the sugary pastry.